On Learning Latent Models with Multi-Instance Weak Supervision: Learning a Single Classifier Under a Known Transition

 \item \textbf{(XOR)}: Consider Boolean labels.
 We take the XOR of the two digits as the partial label, i.e., $\sigma^{\text{XOR}}(y_1,y_2) = \-1\{y_1 \ne y_2\}$.
 Then $\sigma^{\text{XOR}}$ is not $M$-unambiguous, since $\sigma^{\text{XOR}}(1,1) = \sigma^{\text{XOR}}(0,0)$.

 \end{itemize} \end{example}

-$M$-unambiguity is closely related to the small ambiguity degree condition in PLL literature.
-See Appendix \ref{app:ambiguities} for a detailed comparison.
-Although $M$-unambiguity is proposed as a necessary condition with special type of data distributions, we now show that it is also sufficient for proving ERM-learnability.
-Firstly, we prove the classification risk can be bounded by the partial risk.
+Although $M$-unambiguity is proposed as a necessary condition under special types of data distributions, we now show that it is also \emph{sufficient} for proving ERM-learnability.
+Firstly, we prove that the classification risk can be bounded by the partial risk.

 \begin{restatable}{lemma}{ermMunambiguity} If $\sigma$ is $M$-unambigous, then we have:

 Moreover, if $\sigma$ is not $M$-unambiguous, then learning from partial labels is arbitrarily difficult, in the sense that a classifier $f$ with partial risk ${\+R^{01}_\:P(f;\sigma)=0}$ can have a risk of ${\+R^{01}(f)=1}$. \end{restatable}